-Here's the basics: My mechanical overhaul for the LeCoultre Atmos is $560.00 plus parts.
+Here's the basics: My mechanical overhaul for the LeCoultre Atmos is $725.00 plus parts.
 This includes all labor, my 5-year parts and labor warranty, and return shipping within the U.S. Parts are an unknown until the clock is disassembled.
 All parts and all refinishing are extra.
 50% of the time an Atmos will need parts.
 Virtually every detail is covered below, so please give this entire page a good read before you E-mail.
-The average cost of a mechanical overhaul on the LeCoultre Atmos is $750.00.
+My average turn around is 6 to 8 months.
+The average cost of a mechanical overhaul on the LeCoultre Atmos is $900.00.
+The caliber 540 is usually the $725.00 shipped in the U.S. because it rarely needs parts.
 One more thing and that is I have been working on the Atmos clock since 1990 and that was 8 years after I started my clock repair business.
 This experience is vital in order to due a first rate job on your Atmos and that is why I back my work with a 5-year warranty.
 Details below:

 For overhauling jobs outside North America, please see: